Azure/azure-powershell/src/ResourceManager/ServiceBus/Commands.ServiceBus/help/New-AzureRmServiceBusTopic.md

 # New-AzureRmServiceBusTopic

 ## SYNOPSIS
-Create a new Service Bus topic in  the specified Service Bus namespace.
+Creates a new Service Bus topic in  the specified Service Bus namespace.

 ## SYNTAX